 A lot of long hard thought was put into whether to allow pre/post increment and decrement addressing modes.
 Finding no way to use these operators without taking two or more clocks per instruction, these addressing modes have been removed from the realm of possibilities.
 This means that the Zip CPU has no native way of executing push, pop, return, or jump to subroutine operations.
+Each of these instructions can be emulated with a set of instructions from the existing set.

-2.5 Move Operands
+2.6 Move Operands